Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 The protocol of the acceptor works as follows:
 (a) When it receives the PREPARE request, it firstly compares with its promised proposal number.
 If it's higher, the acceptor will send a promise request with a tuple <highest accepted number, accepted value>.
 Note that the highest accepted number is -1 in the beginning.
 Meanwhile, it also updates its ProposalQueue.
 If not, the acceptor will send a DENIAL request.
 (b) When it receives the ACCEPT request, it also compared with its promised pproposal number.
-If it's higher or equal, the acceptor will (1) accept this value, (2) send the acceptance knowledgement to the proposer, and (3)update its RequestNumberQueue and ConsensusQueue.
+If it's higher or equal, the acceptor will (1) accept this value, (2) send the acceptance knowledgement to the purposer, and (3)update its RequestNumberQueue and ConsensusQueue.
 If not, the acceptor will send a DENIAL request.

 #### 3. Running the experiments
 Our codes are quite easy to use.
 We provide two scripts: run.sh and test.sh. run.sh --> Start three servers.
-Each server has three roles: proposer, acceptor and learner test.sh --> Choose running scenarios.
+Each server has three roles: purposer, acceptor and learner test.sh --> Choose running scenarios.
 We develop 7 scenarios to select.
 By sh test.sh, you can see detailed information.
 By sh test.sh <option>, you can run the case you choose.

 #### 4. Discussions